alx2009/K197Control/K197control_protocol_specification.md

 ## Notes

 - Undefined bits should be ignored (seems to be always set to 1).
-- Follow your protocol's specifications consistently when encoding and decoding Byte B0.

 # Measurement Result Data - B1 Encoding